-- wp_postmeta contains the image URL
+- wp_postmeta contains the image/file URL; while

-- wp_posts contains an entry for each image insertion into a post, along with the post ID.
+- wp_posts contains an entry for each image/file insertion into a post, along with the post ID.

-Select * from wp_posts where post_type = 'attachment';
+SELECT * FROM wp_posts WHERE post_type = 'attachment';

 SELECT * FROM `wp_postmeta` WHERE meta_key IN ('_wp_attached_file', '_wp_attachment_backup_sizes', '_wp_attachment_metadata', '_thumbnail_id');